Girls Aloud: Off the Record: Episode 3: 25 April 2006

 The next morning, it was time to fly to Sydney, Australia, but Cheryl was hungover from having drunk three cocktails and wine at Nadine's mini bar the night before.
 Cheryl was feeling incredibly ill, and had vomited up the toast she had eaten.
-After arriving at the hotel, she again vomited outside on the ground, with the group's manager, Hillary Shaw, comforting her.
+After arriving at the hotel, she again vomited outside on the ground, with Hillary comforting her.
 Once in Sydney, Cheryl recovered, and the girls continued their promotion, going on various TV and radio shows, including one that most of their hardcore Australian fans came to see.
-We then met their biggest Australian fans, Emily and Lang, who won a competition to meet the girls at a visit to Taronga Zoo.
-At the zoo, the girls got close to the koalas and kangaroos, and Emily & Lang got close to the girls.
+Their biggest Australian fans, Emily and Lang, won a competition to meet the girls at a visit to Taronga Zoo.
+At the zoo, the girls got close to the koalas and kangaroos, and Emily and Lang got close to the girls.

 Relaxing by the pool after the promotion, Nadine got a phone call from Desperate Housewives actor Jesse Metcalfe, who invited her on a date.
-On the same night, the other girls went out to a bar in Sydney for a wild night of drinking, which finished early for Cheryl after the problems she had with drink a few days before.
+On the same night, the other girls went out to a bar in Sydney for a wild night of drinking, which finished early for Cheryl after the earlier problems she had with drink.
 Kimberley, Nicola and Sarah continued their night of fun, partying without fear of being noticed, until Kimberley and Nicola went back to the hotel at 2 am, leaving Sarah on her own to continue clubbing.
 The next morning, Nadine revealed that her date with Jesse went well and that he gave her a bouquet of flowers.
 The promotional tour was over with great success – Girls Aloud had entered the Top 30 of the Australian chart.